TabrisHaby/TabrisHaby.github.io/_posts/2018-03-11-Toronto-House-Price-and-Analysis.md

   ![png](/img/thp4.png)

 From graph4, we see that peak of price of all types of houses was around May-2017, and then price seemed to drop while condo price continuous increased although not so dramatically as before.
 This is not a good news for the ones who want to buy apartment/condo recently since the financial methods didn't work on them.
 On the other hand, for other types of houses, price started to increase again somehow since Jan-2018.
-To some extent, it shows that the financial strategies didn’t work as expected.  </br>
+To some extent, it shows that the financial strategies didn’t work as expected.

-I also label 3 time points, Feb-2017,May-2017,Oct-2017. </br>
+I also label 3 time points, Feb-2017,May-2017,Oct-2017.
 On Feb-2017, CBC and other medias started to report that centre bank had plan to increase the mortgage rate and immediately, then house price increased like insane in next 3 months since it’s hard to qualify for a mortgage and need to pay more.
 After that, on May-2017, price dropped down since more and more people refused to buy and/or can't afford houses.
-On Oct-2017, since the mortgage finally increased, house price dropped as before, but the trend was slower and gradually, price stopped dropped on Dec-2017 and increased again.</br>
+On Oct-2017, since the mortgage finally increased, house price dropped as before, but the trend was slower and gradually, price stopped dropped on Dec-2017 and increased again.

 Graph5 : Estimated HPI and Price